* Images shown are of mature plants

 Fill your pot halfway with soil.
 Remove the tree from its original pot and gently place it in the potting soil.
-Fill in around the tree with the remainder of the potting soil but leave about an inch from the soil surface to the rim of the pot for easy watering.
+Fill in around the bush with the remainder of the potting soil but leave about an inch from the soil surface to the rim of the pot for easy watering.

 2. Watering: After watering once or twice weekly, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

 For best results, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels drier at that depth.
-When you do water your tree, stop once you see it escaping the drainage holes at the base of the pot.
+When you do water your bush, stop once you see it escaping the drainage holes at the base of the pot.

 3. Fertilizing: Feed your Calamondin during the warmer spring and summer seasons with a citrus specific fertilizer, such as the one included with our Citrus Care Kit, once every six weeks.
 During the fall and winter, fertilize once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.

-5. Pollination: Our tree is self-fertile but you can pollinate your indoor trees by hand using a small, dry, fine-tipped paintbrush.
+5. Pollination: Our bush is self-fertile but you can pollinate your indoor bushes by hand using a small, dry, fine-tipped paintbrush.
 Take your brush and stick it into the center of the bloom, swirling around to collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated, and repeat the process once daily.
 Don’t wash the paintbrush until after the blooms have been pollinated.
 The bloom will fall off naturally and the fruit will begin to form in its place.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|